JNR Class 4110

 The Class 4110 (4110形) is a class of 0-10-0 steam locomotives built by the Japanese Government Railways (JGR) and designed by Hideo Shima.
-A total of 39 locomotives were built by Kawasaki Shipyard (present-day Kawasaki Heavy Industries), as copies of the earlier Class 4100 0-10-0T locomotives imported from Maffei in Germany in 1912.
+A total of 39 locomotives were built by Kawasaki Shipyard (present-day Kawasaki Heavy Industries).

+It was based on the 4100 type mechanism imported from the Kingdom of Bavaria at that time in 1912 (Meiji 45, Taisho era) and in terms of basic mechanism, it followed the same format.

+It was a powerful steam locomotive and was operated in the steep sections of major trunk lines such as the Ou Main Line.